patchedsoul/ansible-aur/README.md

 * `name` - required, name of the AUR package to install
 * `user` - required, name of the user you want to install the package as
 * `dir` - optional, name of the directory you want to download AUR packages into.
 If this is left blank, the module will try to use `~/aur` for the specified user.
+* `skip_pgp` - optional, whether makepkg should skip verification of PGP signatures of source files.
+Defaults to false.
+This may be useful when installing packages on a target node with no keyring established.

 ### Examples